GildedPleb/hab-guide/docs/l1-hosts/ansible.md

 :::caution the cache

 Be advised, the cache is a dump of system details about your hosts.
-After you run commands, you can view it in plain text at the address above.
+After you run commands, you can view it in plain text in the directory above.

 1. You may want to disable the cash by commenting it out, so that it does not save all this info to disk.
 This will cost you playback speed.